 What kind of board or platter should I use?

-As pictured, however, I used this large serving platter, for a few reasons.
-It’s gorgeous, and because a mezze platter just felt a little more elevated, I wanted the nicer tray.
+For this board, however, I used this large serving platter, for a few reasons.
+One, it’s gorgeous.
+And because it’s a mezze platter, this serving tray just felt a little more elevated, so I wanted to use a nicer tray.

-I also knew I wanted to spread the dips directly on the board, and the serving tray was perfect for doing so.
+I also knew I wanted to spread the dips directly on the board, so by using the serving tray I knew it would be completely food-safe to do so.

 This is the serving platter used in the photos for this Mediterranean board.
 Mine is the cream-colored board.